ziadsharara/ziadsharara/README.md

 # Hi there, I'm Ziad Sharara 👋

-I'm a passionate **Back-End Developer** with a generalist mindset — capable of building robust, scalable, and secure back-end systems using multiple languages and frameworks.
-Whether it’s **Node.js**, **Express**, **NestJS**, or **PHP Laravel**, I focus on delivering clean architecture, high performance, and seamless integration with front-end solutions.
+I'm a passionate **SAP Fiori Developer** and **Back-End Developer** with a strong foundation in building enterprise-grade applications.
+Currently interning at CIC as a Fiori Developer, where I work with **SAPUI5**, **Fiori Elements**, and **OData services** to deliver modern, user-friendly enterprise applications.

+Beyond SAP, I have hands-on experience in designing and implementing **robust, scalable back-end systems** using **Node.js**, **Express.js**, **ASP.NET Core**, and **Laravel**, with a focus on clean architecture, high performance, and secure integrations.

+---

 ## 🚀 About Me

-- 🎓 Final-year *Software Engineering* student with a strong focus on modern back-end web development
+- 🎓 Business student with strong passion for technology and software engineering
-- 💻 Proficient in *Node.js*, *Express.js*, *Laravel*, and *REST API* design
+- 💻 Skilled in **SAP Fiori (SAPUI5, OData, Fiori Elements)** and modern back-end frameworks
-- 🧠 Problem solver by nature with a passion for clean, scalable, and maintainable code
+- 🧠 Problem solver with a focus on scalable, maintainable, and high-performance solutions
-- 📦 Comfortable working with both SQL & NoSQL databases
+- 📦 Experienced with both SQL & NoSQL databases
-- 🌱 Always exploring new technologies and development paradigms to stay ahead in the fast-evolving web world
+- 🌱 Continuously learning new technologies to expand my development toolkit

 ---